mohid-apnacollege/gamified/README.md

 # gamified
-educating childrens about their legal rights
+educating childrens about their legal rights. author-mohidmania